cedricconol/cedricconol.github.io/_posts/2020-01-04-chess-opening.md

 ### Exploratory Data Analysis

 Scraped data contains 920,458 games.
-The earliest game on record dates back 1475, with 21 moves, this match was won by Castellvi over Vinyoles in Valencia.
+The earliest game on record dates back 1475, in 21 moves, this match was won by Castellvi over Vinyoles in Valencia.
 Approximately, a third of the matches resulted in a draw (311831).
-By barely looking at the winning percentages, it is evident that white enjoys the [first-mover advantage](https://en.wikipedia.org/wiki/First-move_advantage_in_chess), winning 38.2% (351565) of matches while black only won 27.9% (257062) of the time.
+By barely looking at the winning percentages, it is evident that white enjoys the [first-mover advantage](https://en.wikipedia.org/wiki/First-move_advantage_in_chess), winning 38.2% (351,565) of matches while black only won 27.9% (257,062) of the time.

 Figure below shows the top 10 most used openings.
 3 most used openings are `A07` (`King's Indian Attack`), `A04` (`Reti Opening`), and `D02` (`Queen's Pawn Game`) which were used in 26,295, 14,386, and 12,883 games respectively.
 Hover your mouse pointer on the figure to see the number of games for each of the most used openings.
 To see the actual names of the openings, please refer to [this](http://www.chessgames.com/chessecohelp.html) link.